zsrtp/tpgz/docs/DevOverview.md

 ### Main Module

 **TPGZ** loads into the game using a bootloader that is patched into the game statically.
 This bootloader launches the `boot` module, which stays loaded for as long as the console is on.
+This module has many purposes:

+- Hooking into the game's code.
+- Holding global data that is access by all the sub modules.
+- Providing [Lsiteners](#Listeners) for sub modules to hook into.
+- ...

 // TODO Continue...

-### Handlers
+### Listeners

 // TODO